Randy owned a remodeling company before joining the local carpenter's union. He works for a building supply co. and freelance consulting.

 Home Depot also offers a commercial credit card which saves 5% on every purchase, but you must have a business to qualify.
-There is also a Project Loan offer which has the best interest of all their credit programs.
+There is also a Project Loan offer that has the best interest of all their credit programs.
 This is a bank loan that is used exclusively on materials for large remodeling projects purchased at Home Depot.
 You would need to ask an associate for full details on these loans, as they are specific to each customer's circumstance.

 Sneaky Ways to Save Money

-Home Depot has policies that can be exploited to your advantage and even though they know about these policy exploits they still allow them.
+Home Depot has policies that can be exploited to your advantage, and even though they know about these policy exploits, they still allow them.

-Using your new credit card you can max it out on your first purchase and buy more than you need at a discount of 5% normally or 10% during one of their credit promos.
+Using your new credit card, you can max it out on your first purchase and buy more than you need at a discount of 5% normally or 10% during one of their credit promos.
 Then return the products you don't need without your receipt and do not tell them you bought the things with your card.
 They will give you a gift card for the full price of the products, which you can use to buy other products when you need them.

 You can also purchase clearance items at one store and return them to a different Home Depot store where they are not on clearance without a receipt to get a full refund on a gift card.
-They will not allow you to return a gift card, it must be used in one of their stores or online.
+They will not allow you to return a gift card; it must be used in one of their stores or online.
 You can do this same thing with their competitor match program, explained further down on this webpage.
 You simply use their match program to get a 10% discount and then return it later without your receipt for a full refund on a gift card.
 Or buy a damaged product at a discount and then later return it for a full refund on a gift card without your receipt.

-Just as Len Rapoport discovered at Costco, Home Depot also has price sign codes, I imagine most retail stores have them.
-For Home Depot if the price ends in .66 cents the item has been marked down.
+Just as Len Rapoport discovered at Costco, Home Depot also has price sign codes—I imagine most retail stores have them.
+For Home Depot, if the price ends in .66 cents, the item has been marked down.
 Products are marked down for many reasons.
 Sometimes they are slow moving (selling slowly), damaged (still usable or maybe package is damaged), a special order that was returned, etc. Buying slightly damaged products can save you money.
 For example, a door that is only primed and scratched can save you money and is easy to fix when you paint it.
 A sales associate or specialist in the millwork department can mark it down for you.

-Occasionally you may see a sign that was marked down to .01 cent, this is a code stating that this item can no longer be sold.
+Occasionally you may see a sign that was marked down to .01 cent; this is a code stating that this item can no longer be sold.
 The product will more than likely be donated or thrown in the trash.
 This code was put on a product telling associates to remove the product from the shelf and take it back to receiving to be correctly processed.

-Green Tags are special order products that have been returned and discounted.
+Green tags are special order products that have been returned and discounted.
 They may be doors, windows, flooring, or many other items.
 These items may have been returned because either they were made to the wrong specs by the manufacturer, they were ordered incorrectly by an associate, or the customer changed their minds when they received the item.
 Either way, they were returned and so they will be sold at a 25% discount from the original price.
 Sometimes the discount is even more.
 Occasionally these green tag items (aka value bin) items may be slightly damaged, so check them thoroughly before purchasing them.
 Green tag items can be a huge discount on expensive products.
 Green tags will show the current price and the was (original) price.

 More Info on Green Tags

-This Green Tag has been marked down more than 25% and shows additional information.
-The reason it was marked down more than 25% may be because it has been there for a while and on it's second Green Tag or is slightly damaged.
+This green tag has been marked down more than 25% and shows additional information.
+The reason it was marked down more than 25% may be because it has been there for a while and on its second green tag or is slightly damaged.
 The handwritten number at the top is the original purchase order number (PO#).
 The Was price and the Now price.
 The description of the product, a door made by the Feather River Company and details about the door.
 The original special order SKU.
-The manager's signature who approved the markdown and the reason code explaining why it was marked down.
+The manager's signature (who approved the markdown) and the reason code explaining why it was marked down.
 Above that is the original date it was marked down.

 Several Codes in Most Home Depot Signs

-Working with the Correct Orange Apron
+Working With the Correct Orange Apron

 Another shopping strategy is to work with the correct associate in the store.
-Most associates know only the products within their own departments and their area of expertise.
-In all of the stores, there are a handful of associates who can help you more than any others and they are not always the managers.
+Most associates know only the products within their own departments and their areas of expertise.
+In all of the stores, there are a handful of associates who can help you more than any others, and they are not always the managers.
 Managers have the authority to mark things down more than others, but it is not always in their best interest to do so.
 The best associates to get deals from are the full-time special order specialists in flooring, doors & windows, the pro-contractor sales associates, or custom kitchen designers.
 These specialists can normally get you the best deals and will talk to the managers on your behalf to mark products down for you.
 They are not paid commissions on their sales, but they are tracked on how much money they bring into the stores.
-Specialists are recognized by customer feedback and so their monetary raise depends on making you happy.
-Every manager makes a bonus on the profit the store earns and so they may be hesitant to give the best deals.
-You can always tell who the "go to" people are by watching who associates and other departments are asking the most questions.
-It is in these few associates best interest to give you the best deals.
+Specialists are recognized by customer feedback, and so their monetary raise depends on making you happy.
+Every manager makes a bonus on the profit the store earns, and so they may be hesitant to give the best deals.
+You can always tell who the "go-to" people are by watching who associates and other departments are asking the most questions.
+It is in these few associates' best interest to give you the best deals.
 Because it also helps them grow their sales numbers, no matter how much they mark an item down.
 Using a smart shopping strategy takes a little time and patience.
-These few "go to" people are who you want to be dealing with to get the best deals.
+These few "go-to" people are who you want to be dealing with to get the best deals.

 Purchase in Bulk

 Another way to save money is to make large purchases, or purchase in bulk.
 Pro contractor associates and a few specialists can use what they call the "Bid Room".
 To run a purchase through the bid room it must total over $2500.00 before sales tax and can be many different products combined together.
 Only a few associates have access to this feature, as it is supposed to be reserved for contractors.
-But the best specialists, your "go to" associates will have access to it or can guide you to someone who does.
-A customer does not have to be in business to get this discount, if they work with the right associate.
+But the best specialists, your "go-to" associates, will have access to it or can guide you to someone who does.
+A customer does not have to be in business to get this discount if they work with the right associate.
 Running an order through the bid room can have different results depending on the purchase.
-The most immediate and biggest discount will probably be items bought off the shelf, but special orders can also qualify.
+The most immediate and biggest discount will probably be on items bought off the shelf, but special orders can also qualify.
 Custom special orders almost never qualify.
-The discount is normally about 5%, but can be more in certain cases.
+The discount is normally about 5% but can be more in certain cases.
 Running special orders through the bid room may need a day or two to get the results because they are often looked over at corporate headquarters before qualifying for a discount amount.
 Rather than buying a few items today and a few more tomorrow, buy them all at the same time if they total over $2500.00 to get this discount.
-This discount cannot be combined with another promo, except for vendor promo's.
+This discount cannot be combined with another promo, except for vendor promos.

 Occasionally there are secret (unadvertised) store sales and vendor promotions.
 The secret store sales are on special order products only and called "closed quote" sales, normally a 10% discount (on rare occasions 15%) on all special orders in that department for a period of time.
 The vendor promotions are usually advertised and can be combined with store promos and discounts.
 Even if an assistant manager (ASM) tells you they cannot be combined, they actually can.
-Always ask your "go to" specialist who the best ASM is to get the best deals, because they will know.
+Always ask your "go-to" specialist who the best ASM is to get the best deals because they will know.
 Home Depot promotions cannot be combined, such as a closed quote promo and a military discount.
-Home Depot discounts can only be combined with a vendor promo, because the store is not "double dipping" markdown promotions in that case.
-Also custom made special orders cannot be used with any type of promo, simply because it is a custom made product that is not mass produced.
+Home Depot discounts can only be combined with a vendor promo because the store is not "double dipping" markdown promotions in that case.
+Also, custom-made special orders cannot be used with any type of promo simply because it is a custom-made product that is not mass-produced.
 It would be up to the ASM or store manager to decide if they will allow a military markdown in that case.

-Every week there are advertised sales published in the mailer and the Sale of the Day online.
+Every week there are advertised sales published in the mailer and the sale of the day online.
 There are many sale items posted on the Home Depot web page.
 There is also the price match program where Home Depot will price match the same product from one of its competitors and then mark it down 10% below the competitor price.
-But it must be the same product and the same brand that is sold on Home Depot's shelf, this does not include special order items.
+But it must be the same product and the same brand that is sold on Home Depot's shelf; this does not include special order items.
 They also offer a 10% military discount with an active military card.
 On Veteran's Day, they honor all military cards, not only active military cards.

-© 2015 Randy Hirneisen
+© 2015 Randy Horizon